No Stomach For Cancer – Scientific Advisory Council

 Boston, MA

 Devanshi Patel is a licensed genetic counselor who earned her master’s degree in Genetic Counseling from Brandeis University in Massachusetts.
 After graduating she joined the cardiology department at Children’s Hospital Boston where she gained experience working with pediatric, adult and prenatal cardiovascular genetics patients in both clinical and research capacities.
-She then went on to join Center for Medical Genetics at Evanston Northwestern Healthcare (now Northshore University Healthsystem) in Illinois where was involved in providing clinical care for adult patients.
+She then went on to join the Center for Medical Genetics at Evanston Northwestern Healthcare (now Northshore University Health System) in Illinois where she was involved in providing clinical care for adult patients.
 She was also the research coordinator for the Pancreatic Cancer Family Registry.
-In 2005, she joined the Massachusetts General Hospital Center for Cancer Risk Assessment.
-Devanshi provides cancer risk assessment and genetic counseling services to patients within the diverse clinical programs at the MGH Cancer Center.
-Her activities also include educating health-care providers and the lay-public in genetics, student supervision and training.
-Devanshi’s primary interests lie in patient care and education outreach programs that facilitate the integration of genetics into medical care.

-Raquel Seruca, MD, PhD
+Raquel Seruca, M.D., Ph.D.

 Group Leader of Cancer Genetics Group